atxwang/atxwang.github.io/_posts/ea_essay.md

 -
 everyone has been decrying the death of the humanities since the 80s, and that in itself is an essay post all on its own. the point is that as a result of this decline of humanistic thinking on every level of schooling, more and more very smart people funneled into elite institutions---universities, companies, etc.---

-1) enter university (or even high school!!) with the specific goal of breaking into prestigious, lucrative money-moving careers (ie. quant, IB) that don't do much but passiv
+1) enter university (or even high school!!) with the specific goal of breaking into prestigious, lucrative money-moving careers (ie. quant, IB) that don't do much but passively harm the world
-2)
+2) lack and are not given

-**80,000 hours and altruistic**
+**80,000 hours and altruistic c**
--

 **Veganism and "ethical consumption"**
 -